JakubDziworski/JakubDziworski.github.io/_posts/2016-12-27-applied-akka-patterns-book-review.md

 Some books leave you with more questions than you had had before you grabbed it - not this one.
 There were numerous times when I was reading a paragraph and thought to myself "Oh, that's fine but what about...?" and then the answer was found right there on the next page.
 It almost feels like the authors took some beginner akka programmer, asked to read the chapter and write all the questions down.
-I also like how the book is very pragmatic - the theory is compressed to absolute minimum and almost all statements are backed up by practical examples - even chapter regarding DDD.
+I also like that the book is very pragmatic - the theory is compressed to absolute minimum and almost all statements are backed up by practical examples - even chapter regarding DDD.

 The book is full of useful information.
 Here are just some off the top of my head: